makena-s/webbed-site/ZZZNOTES.md

 - use relative_url filter instead of site.baseurl, fewer moving parts
   - {{ "/about.html" | relative_url }}
   - [description]({{ '/about.html' | relative_url }})
+  - (i think the only /webbed-site is in main.scss custom font import)

 ### TEST SITE LOCALLY
 - http://localhost:4000/webbed-site/